bnclabs/gostore/api/README.md

 **Although minor updates are to be expected on APIs, they are stable enough for building storage application**.

-**NOTE:** Check out `Scalarclock` implementation to get an idea on implementing timestamps for index write-operations.

 Panic and Recovery
 ------------------